micheles/micheles.github.io/_posts/2015-06-14-introducing-the-datastore.md

 mysterious reasons, the original IT team never wanted to hear them.
 Personally I have never been doing any numeric-intensive code before coming to GEM, so HDF5 was unknown to me, but I was inclined to believe our scientists.
-In other words, HDF5 was my top priority as technology to replace PostgreSQL in the engine from the beginning.
-However, it was clear to me that replacing the database would have been a major effort, so instead on starting right away in that direction I spent two years of my life trying to come to terms with the database.
+Therefore HDF5 was my top priority as technology to replace PostgreSQL in the engine from the beginning.
+However, it was clear that replacing the database was a major effort, so instead on starting right away in that direction I spent two years of my life trying to come to terms with the database.
 After all, I had 7 years of experience with relational databases, and I was